ebrownrma/final-project/README.md

 We plan to run simulations like were demonstrated in class that allow for speciation and extinction over deep time.
 We can divide a number of different scenarios between us (different rates of migration, extinction, etc.) that might explain the evolutionary trajectory of Scandentia.
 Identifying what rates of speciation, extinction, etc. result in the currently observed species diversity will serve as a jumping-off point for other scenarios (e.g. effects of glacial periods).

+1. We will investigate the DAISIE model as suggested by Andy to determine whether a biogeography model that accounts for speciation is a good fit for our questions (re: Valente et al. papers).

 1. We investigate to know how treeshrews have evolved over the past 50 million years using neutral theory and ETIB, and if it accounts for their diversity.
 2. We attempt to understand how the rate of speciation and extinction over time led to their population size (20 species).
 3. What role did habitat size and resources play in treeshrews diversity?